-Experiment 1.
-When tested in Session 2, there was a large advantage of reinstating the Session 1 context (36% recall vs 17% recall), which reflects that retrieval strength is highly dependent on current cues.
-For the items actually recalled, the act of recalling has a major impact on both the storage strength and retrieval strength of the recalled items, meaning that the items recalled 48 hr later in a new context consist virtually entirely of items that were recallable in Session 2.
+Session-1 context (36% recall versus 17% recall), which reflects that retrieval strength is highly dependent on current cues.
+For the items actually recalled, the act of recalling has a major impact on both the storage strength and retrieval strength of the recalled items, meaning that the items recalled 48 hours later in a new context consist virtually entirely of items that were recallable in Session-2.

-When items are restudied, however, the lowering of retrieval strength via a change in contextual cues enhances the gain in storage strength, which then leads to less forgetting (loss of retrieval strength) across the 48 hr until the final test.
-The numerical, but not significant, advantage of varying the restudy context (35% vs 28%) is consistent with Smith et al.'s (1978) finding that restudying in a new context can help later recall in a novel/new context.
+When items are restudied, however, the lowering of retrieval strength via a change in contextual cues enhances the gain in storage strength, which then leads to less forgetting (loss of retrieval strength) across the 48 hours until the final test.
+The numerical, but not significant, advantage of varying the restudy context (35% versus 28%) is consistent with Smith et al.'s (1978) finding that restudying in a new context can help later recall in a novel/new context.

 Experiment 2.
-When items are restudied twice in a new environmental context, versus being restudied twice when back in the Session 1 context, the change of environmental context lowers retrieval strength, as shown in Figure 5, enhancing the gain of storage strength when items are restudied, which then leads to less forgetting across the 48 hr until the final test in a novel context.
-Thus, restudying twice in a new context, versus restudying twice when back in the original context, results in better recall 48 hr later in a novel context (26% vs 14%)-more clearly replicating Smith et al. (1978).
+When items are restudied twice in a new environmental context, versus being restudied twice when back in the Session-1 context, the change of environmental context lowers retrieval strength, as shown in Figure 5, enhancing the gain of storage strength when items are restudied, which then leads to less forgetting across the 48 hours until the final test in a novel context.
+Thus, restudying twice in a new context, versus restudying twice when back in the original context, results in better recall 48 hours later in a novel context (26% versus 14%)-more clearly replicating Smith et al. (1978).

-When items are restudied and then tested during Session 2, the change in environmental context from Session 1 to Session 2 reduces retrieval strength during the restudy cycle, enhancing the gain of storage strength, which then reduces the forgetting (loss of retrieval strength) from the restudy cycle to the following test cycle, contributing to about the same level of recall (38%) during Session 2 independent of whether participants are back in the Session 1 context or in a new context.
+When items are restudied and then tested during Session-2, the change in environmental context from Session-1 to Session-2 reduces retrieval strength during the restudy cycle, enhancing the gain of storage strength, which then reduces the forgetting (loss of retrieval strength) from the restudy cycle to the following test cycle, contributing to about the same level of recall (38%) during Session-2 independent of whether participants are back in the Session-1 context or in a new context.

-When, in a Session 2 context that differs from the original context, items are restudied twice, recall 48 hr later in a novel Session 3 context is about the same (38%) as when the items are restudied once and then tested without feedback during Session 2.
-As illustrated in Figure 5, such equivalent recall during Session 3 appears to reflect a trade-off between the effects of all items being strengthened via restudying, versus fewer items being strengthened via testing, but strengthened to a greater extent in the study-test condition.
+When, in a Session-2 context that differs from the original context, items are restudied twice, recall 48 hours later in a novel Session-3 context is about the same (38%) as when the items are restudied once and then tested without feedback during Session-2.
+As illustrated in Figure 5, such equivalent recall during Session-3 appears to reflect a tradeoff between the effects of all items being strengthened via restudying, versus fewer items being strengthened via testing, but strengthened to a greater extent in the study-test condition.
 Given this interpretation, it should then be the case that at a still longer retention interval an advantage of the test condition over the restudy condition would appear (cf. Storm et al., 2014).